-Incompletes (I): Incompletes should be used sparingly and only when a student has completed most of the required coursework and agreed to deliver the remaining components in a short and manageable timeline.
-In order to ensure fairness and equality for students that deliver their work on time, students should turn in all missing work by the end of the last week of the term and not be awarded Incompletes in lieu of earning failing grades.
-If a student did provide enough coursework to pass the course by the grading deadline, instructors should assign a grade of F and not an Incomplete.
-If they delivered partial work, they should be given the grade they earned according to the same scale as all other students in the class.
-Please make sure that your students are informed of this and that a failing grade (F) could lead to dismissal from the university.
+Incompletes (I): Incompletes should only be used when the course spans multiple terms, such as in graduate thesis courses.
+Students should be graded according to the work they have submitted.
+If a student did not provide enough coursework to pass the course by the grading deadline, instructors should assign a grade of (F) and not an Incomplete.
+Please make sure that your students are informed of this and that a failing grade could lead to dismissal from the university.

 Grading Scale: Instructors determine both the grading scale and the components of evaluation.
 Please find below examples for both undergraduate and graduate grading scales.
 Please note that these are only examples.
 You are not required to use these scales.

 Guidelines for the Scheduling and Rescheduling of Examinations (including make-up exams)